 What does this supervisor care for?
 Greenwood and Anderson (2009) refer to these sorts of decision making processes as "employer-controlled consultative mechanisms" (p.
 194).
 Employer-controlled consultative mechanisms are not a genuine representation of employees' interests but rather a way to manage the influence of employees and ensure the interests of the organisation come first (Greenwood & Anderson, 2009).
 In this process of employee consultation described by the superior (above), the supervisor cares for the interests of the organisation.
-The supervisor cares for the interests of the organisation.
-The supervisor cares for the employees and their position in the organisation.
+The supervisor cares for the interests of the organisation by appeasing employees and by the subordination of the voices of the employees and their position in the organisation.
 Care for the organisation first; this is the orientation of this supervisor and their understanding of care.